This article originally appeared on VICE US.

 Jack Nally is a 21-year-old mod in the King Gizzard fan page, which was at one point blessed by the band as the "official" fan page.
 A few members of the fun-loving band joined the group early on, but that was short-lived.

-"They started just getting pummeled with messages and stuff constantly, having their profiles deeply stalked," Nally said.
+"They started just getting pummelled with messages and stuff constantly, having their profiles deeply stalked," Nally says.
 "They eventually left [or] changed their profile names, and we removed the word 'official' from the group title because we didn't want to be 'officially' associated with being dickheads."

-Apparently, vocalist Stu MacKenzie once took matters into his own hands and leaked the demos of their 2017 album, Polygondwanaland, into the group.
+Apparently, vocalist Stu MacKenzie once took the shitposting into his own hands and leaked the demos of their 2017 album, Polygondwanaland, into the group.
 Then, under a profile named Blinky Bill, he pretended to be an employee of their label who was begging for fans not to tell his boss, even though the album came out on MacKenzie's own label.
-"It was all very hilarious, really," Nally said.
+"It was all very hilarious, really," Nally says.

-With these forums being home to hilarious, cathartic, and joyfully geeky fan interactions, a philosophical question arises: what happens when people find unparalleled meaning in a space that's, by definition, dedicated to meaningless drivel?
+With shitposting groups being home to all of these hilarious, cathartic, and joyfully geeky fan interactions, a philosophical question arises: what happens when people find unparalleled meaning in a space that's, by definition, dedicated to meaningless drivel?